MaxLeap/Docs/en/UserManual/Guide/QuickStart.md

 It indicates that the data storage in Cloud Data is successfully completed with client.

 Congratulations on the LeapCloud SDK installtion and configuration.
-Please click [SDK Tutorial](LC_DOCS_LINK_PLACEHOLDER_SDK_TUTORIALS_IOS) to check more detailed introduction and usage of LC, and start your LeapCloud Service now.
+Please click [SDK Tutorial](LC_DOCS_LINK_PLACEHOLDER_SDK_TUTORIALS_IOS) to check more detailed introduction and usage of LeapCloud, and start your LeapCloud Service now.